 After Oct.
 5, same-day registration opens through Election Day at all voting locations.
 Early voting extends from Oct.
 5 to Oct.
 15, during which residents can vote in-person at the Office of the County Clerk (100 Catron St).

-Extended early voting stretches from Oct.
+Expanded early voting stretches from Oct.
 16 to Oct.
-30. Voters will be able to register on the same day and vote at several locations, which the County Clerk’s office plans to confirm in the coming months.
+30. Voters will be able to register on the same day and vote at several locations.

 Can I vote by mail?